 “When you brand yourself properly, the competition becomes irrelevant.” – Dan Schawbel

 I’ve studied numerous websites and businesses to see how SEO affects the increase and decrease in customers.
 Even without a company, you can still earn an enormous income from advertisements, affiliate marketing, selling subscriptions, or various other ways.

-Several years ago, I created a blogging group, met with some of the top bloggers, and learned from many success stories to countless blogging mistakes.
+Several years ago, I created a blogging group, met with some top bloggers, and learned from many success stories and countless blogging mistakes.
 I’ll go further in-depth on the advantages and disadvantages for businesses with and without a blog.

 Reasons Why Blogging is Important For Businesses

 The number of positive reasons why blogging is essential for businesses is endless.
 If your business doesn’t have a blog yet, then I highly recommend it because you’re missing out on the potential customers, leads, and increase in overall sales.

 As an owner of over ten websites, a co-founder of a marketing company, and an editor-in-chief for a multi-million dollar company, I can assure you that many local businesses are missing out on owning a website and doing search engine optimization (SEO).

 By learning SEO and blogging, you have the advantages of:

 - Increase brand awareness

 - More streamlines of income